lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 	Education](https://missing.csail.mit.edu/).
 It covers many of the tools you will use if you continue your computer science career, such as the command line, `git`, and much more.
+* MSU has a [code of student conduct](https://www.montana.edu/policy/student_conduct/) that outlines the responsibilities of instructors and students.

 ### Optional textbook
 The textbook is optional for this course. *Data Structures and Algorithms in Java*; 6th edition, Goodrich, Tamassia, Goldwasser.
 It is available in the bookstore.